opensavannah/opensavannah.org/getting-started.md

 ## If You're Still Looking for Something Else...

 You can always contact our brigade captains directly.
-If you have other kinds of questions, [James Lockridge][5] and [Nick Floersch][6] can probably help you out.
+If you have other kinds of questions, [Carl V. Lewis][5] and [Aaron Pompei][6] can probably help you out.

 [1]: https://opensavannah.org/project-list
-[2]: mailto:carl@opensavannah.org?subject=I'm%20looking%20for%20an%Open%20Savannah%20BTV%20project
+[2]: mailto:gary@opensavannah.org?subject=I'm%20looking%20for%20an%Open%20Savannah%20BTV%20project
 [3]: http://slack.opensavannah.org
 [4]: http://slack.opensavannah.org
-[5]: mailto:aaron@opensavannah.org?subject=Getting%20Started%20with%20Open%20Savannah
+[5]: mailto:carl@opensavannah.org?subject=Getting%20Started%20with%20Open%20Savannah
-[6]: mailto:brian@opensavannah.org?subject=Getting%20Started%20with%20Open%20Savannah
+[6]: mailto:aaron@opensavannah.org?subject=Getting%20Started%20with%20Open%20Savannah